say

 名詞

-- 1. an opportunity for stating one's opinion or feelings she let him have his say 同義詞
+- 1. an opportunity for stating one's opinion or feelings the voters are entitled to have their say on the treaty 同義詞

 - ▪ an opportunity to influence developments and policy the assessor will have a say in how the money is spent the households concerned would still have some say in what happened 同義詞